MouseLand/suite2p/README.md

 The GUI serves two main functions:

 1. Checking the quality of the data and results.
-	* there are currently several views such as the enhanced mean image, the ROI masks, the correlation map, and the ROI+neuropil traces
+	* there are currently several views such as the enhanced mean image, the ROI masks, the correlation map, the correlation among cells, and the ROI+neuropil traces
+	* by selecting multiple cells (with "Draw selection" or ctrl+left-click), you can view the activity of multiple ROIs simultaneously in the lower plot
 	* we will later add more views such as population-level visualizations.
-2. Classify ROIs into cell / not cell (right and left views respectively)
+2. Classify ROIs into cell / not cell (left and right views respectively)
 	* the default classifier included should work well in a wide variety of scenarios.
 	* this classifier can learn from manual curation, and in this way adapt to the statistics of your own data.
+	* the GUI automatically saves which cells are on the left and right in the first column of "iscell.npy". the second column contains the probability that the ROI is a cell based on the currently loaded classifier.

 Main GUI controls (works in all views):